Childcare Grants and Budget Adjustments

 - The applicant must have at least one child 5 years old or younger AND not yet in Kindergarten.

-- Be enrolled in at least 6 in-person hours as a degree seeking student at the University of Kansas, Lawrence campus; online only courses and programs will not be considered.
+- Be enrolled in at least 6 in-person hours as a degree seeking student at the University of Kansas, Lawrence campus.
+Exceptions can be made for students completing 1 credit hour dissertation programs.

 - Be a resident, non-resident or international student.